 Capital expenditures, new R&D to stay competitive, and increased working capital requirements in the aggregate can easily consume over half of your company’s projected earnings.
 Every company is different but each one has one thing in common – they all need capital to grow.
 As you apply this comparison to your own or some other particular circumstance, you’ll need to adjust it accordingly.
 But be careful not to underestimate future capital and operating cash requirements.

 In keeping the business you visualize a future profit stream of $4 million growing at 10% per year for 4 years.
-That should total over $18.5 million, but with at least half of that going back into the company, there’s only $9.25 million left to distribute to shareholders.
+That should total over $18.5 million, but with at least half of that going back into the company, there’s only $9.25 million justify to distribute to shareholders.
 And here’s where it gets even uglier.
 Those profits along the way are going to be taxed at ordinary income rates.
 Whether Allstate is an S-Corp taxed on the full profit amount or a C-Corp forcing you to take an even more painful double tax hit, it’s safe to say you’ll lose about half of that $9.25 million to the IRS if not more.

 Suddenly, that stream of future profits based on your initial comparison dropped from $9.25 million down to about $4.6 million over 4 years.
 And you haven’t even discounted it back to the present to account for the time value of money.

 Consider this alternative, your option to accept a sale now puts a safe and secure $14 million in your pocket after making your contribution to the Federal budget.
 Your option to keep the business, which seemed so much more lucrative by initial comparison, eventually boils down to only $4.6 million in total cash that actually trickles its way into your wallet.